conveyal/scenario-editor/docs/prepare-inputs/index.md

 # Preparing a baseline transport network

 Accessibility calculations will be based on the :term:`transport network` that is set up for your :term:`region`.
-This includes scheduled transit services as well as the region's network of streets, sidewalks, bikeways, etc. Initially you will set up a :term:`baseline network` describing your region's normal transit services.
+This includes scheduled transit services as well as the region's network of streets, sidewalks, bikeways, etc. Initially you will set up a :term:`baseline network` representing the transit services described in the :term:`GTFS feed` for your region.
 Later on you will likely want to compare alternative :term:`scenarios<scenario>` by creating :term:`modifications<modification>` to the baseline network.

 ## Setting up a new region